ScriptsAndData/person_generator_project/README.md

 * Randomly formatted phone numbers.
 * A comprehensive dictionary of all generated person details.

+## Development Notes

+This project is currently undergoing active test-driven development (TDD).

+* **Pytests:** The `pytests` suite is updated and passing, reflecting the latest feature implementations (e.g., job/occupation generation, user input).
+* **Unittests:** The `unittests` suite is currently expected to fail.
+It will be updated in a subsequent development cycle to align with the new functionalities.

+To run only the `pytests`, use the command: `pytest pytests/` or `./run_tests.sh`

 ## Project Structure
 The project adheres to a standard and well-organized Python package structure, promoting clarity and maintainability
 ```